McSavage/McSavage/README.md

 I'm McSavage.
+I live in Nashville, TN and identify as a String Bass player.

 I am trained in economics, finance and statistics.
 I came to programming through managing system projects.
 I know way too much about Microsoft Excel.
 I spend a lot of time writing SQL in my current job.

 I'm interested in Python and algorithmic trading.